-Provision for income taxes - Kronos' income tax provision was \$48.4 million in the second quarter of 2011 compared to \$9.8 million in the same period last year.
-This increase in provision for income taxes was primarily due to improved income from operations in the second quarter of 2011 compared to the second quarter of 2010.
+Provision for income taxes - Kronos' income tax provision was \$63.8 million in the third quarter of 2011 compared to \$15.9 million in the same period last year.
+This increase was primarily due to improved income from operations in the third quarter of 2011 compared to the third quarter of 2010.

-Kronos' income tax provision was \$79.3 million in the first six months of 2011 compared to an income tax benefit of \$21.7 million in the same period last year.
-This increase in provision for income taxes was primarily due to improved income from operations in the first six months of 2011 compared to the same period in 2010.
-In addition, Kronos' income tax benefit in 2010 includes a first quarter income tax benefit of \$35.2 million related to a European Court ruling that resulted in the favorable resolution of certain income tax issues in Germany and an increase in the amount of its German corporate and trade tax net operating loss carryforwards.
+Kronos' income tax provision was \$143.1 million in the first nine months of 2011 compared to an income tax benefit of \$5.7 million in the same period last year.
+This increase in provision for income taxes was primarily due to improved income from operations in the first nine months of 2011 compared to the same period in 2010 and a \$13.2 million third quarter 2011 provision for U.S. incremental income taxes on current earnings repatriated from Kronos' German subsidiary, which earnings were used to fund a portion of the repurchases of its Senior Secured Notes as discussed above.
+In addition, Kronos' income tax benefit in 2010 includes a first quarter income tax benefit of \$35.2 million related to a European Court ruling that resulted in the favorable resolution of certain income tax issues in Germany and an increase in the amount of German corporate and trade tax net operating loss carryforwards.

 Kronos has substantial net operating loss carryforwards in Germany (the equivalent of \$952 million for German corporate purposes and \$349 million for German trade tax purposes at December 31, 2010).
-At June 30, 2011, Kronos concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) Kronos has utilized a portion of such carryforwards during the most recent three-year period and (iii) Kronos currently expects to utilize the remainder of such carryforwards over the long term.
-However, prior to the complete utilization of such carryforwards, particularly if the economic recovery were to be short-lived or Kronos was to generate losses at its German operations for an extended period of time, it is possible that it might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point Kronos would be required to recognize a valuation allowance against some or all of the then-remaining tax benefit associated with the carryforwards.
+At September 30, 2011, Kronos has concluded that no deferred income tax asset valuation allowance is required to be recognized with respect to such carryforwards, principally because (i) such carryforwards have an indefinite carryforward period, (ii) Kronos has utilized a portion of such carryforwards during the most recent three-year period and (iii) Kronos currently expects to utilize the remainder of such carryforwards over the long term.
+However, prior to the complete utilization of such carryforwards, particularly if economic conditions for Kronos' German operations were to become unfavorable for an extended period of time, or if Kronos were to generate losses at its German operations for an extended period of time, it is possible that Kronos might conclude the benefit of such carryforwards would no longer meet the more-likely-than-not recognition criteria, at which point Kronos would be required to recognize a valuation allowance against some or all of the then-remaining tax benefit associated with the carryforwards.

 Currency - Kronos has substantial operations and assets located outside the United States (primarily in Germany, Belgium, Norway and Canada).
-The majority of its sales from non-U.S. operations are denominated in currencies other than the U.S. dollar, principally the euro, other major European currencies and the Canadian dollar.
+The majority of Kronos' sales from non-U.S. operations are denominated in currencies other than the U.S. dollar, principally the euro, other major European currencies and the Canadian dollar.
 A portion of Kronos' sales generated from its non-U.S. operations is denominated in the U.S. dollar.
 Certain raw materials used worldwide, primarily titanium-containing feedstocks, are purchased in U.S. dollars, while labor and other production costs are purchased primarily in local currencies.
-Consequently, the translated U.S. dollar value of its non-U.S. sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect the comparability of period-to-period operating results.
+Consequently, the translated U.S. dollar value of non-U.S. sales and operating results are subject to currency exchange rate fluctuations which may favorably or unfavorably impact reported earnings and may affect the comparability of period-to-period operating results.
 In addition to the impact of the translation of sales and expenses over time, Kronos' non-U.S. operations also generate currency transaction gains and losses which primarily relate to the difference between the currency exchange rates in effect when non-local currency sales or operating costs are initially accrued and when such amounts are settled with the non-local currency.